MATH 6130 (Algebra 1)

 - Statement on Discrimination and Harassment

-- The University of Colorado Boulder (CU Boulder) is committed to maintaining
+- The University of Colorado Boulder (CU Boulder) is committed to fostering

-a positive learning, working, and living environment.
-CU Boulder will not
+an inclusive and welcoming learning, working, and living environment.
+CU

-intimate partner abuse (dating or domestic violence), stalking or related
+and assault), intimate partner violence (dating or domestic violence),

-affiliation or political philosophy.
-Individuals who believe they have been
+members of our community.
+Individuals who believe they have been subject to

 - Honor Code

 - All students enrolled in a University of Colorado Boulder course are

 responsible for knowing and adhering to the Honor Code academic integrity

 policy.
 Violations of the Honor Code may include, but are not limited to: